Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 As a final benefit of this boon, due to your incorporeal nature, during your turn you have resistance to all nonmagical bludgeoning, slashing, and piercing damage from sources you can see.

 #### Transformation Flaw: Close To Death
 Your body and soul have a tenuous grasp on existence.
 You have disadvantage on death saving throws as the pull of a peaceful death calls out to you.
 If you would be killed, the GM chooses whether you die permanently (unable to be restored by magic) or you transform into an incorporeal undead or aberration under the GM’s control.
-If you are on the [[Ethereal Plane]], this flaw has no effect.
+If you are on the [[Places/Cosmology/Planes of Existance/Inner Planes/Ethereal Plane|Ethereal Plane]], this flaw has no effect.

 ### Transformation level 2
 When your transformation reaches this level, you can choose one of the following transformation boons.
 You also gain this level’s transformation flaw.